codibre/fluent-iterable/README.md

 | native generators | 156 | ±0.57% | 81 |
 | native array operations chain | 68.95 | ±1.69% | 71 |

+Notice that what we call native builtin ierator is the [iterator helper](https://v8.dev/features/iterator-helpers), recently released in the NodeJs 22, so due to some strategies we use, we can achieve a performance even better than the helper implemented in the V8 Engine!
 You can check the benchmark code [here](./test-benchmark/general-benchmark.spec.ts)